permaweb/ao-profile/sdk/README.md

   getByWallet,
   getRegistryProfiles
 } = init({ ao, signer, logging: true });

+// there other optional parameters to init:
+// profileSrc, arweaveUrl, graphqlUrl, and registry (the id of the profile registry)

 ```

 Creating and Editing Profiles, use the functions initialized above.